webriots/coro/README.md

 ```

 > [!IMPORTANT]
 > The `-ldflags=-checklinkname=0` flag is required when building and testing this library since it uses the `//go:linkname` directive to access internal Go runtime functions.
-As of Go 1.23, these accessing internal symbols requires this flag as an "escape hatch" to bypass the new [package handshake requirement](https://github.com/golang/go/issues/67401).
+As of Go 1.23, accessing internal symbols requires this flag as an "escape hatch" to bypass the new [package handshake requirement](https://github.com/golang/go/issues/67401).

 ## Requirements